 Further defining the epicenter model, think of it as a pond with still water and start by throwing a small pebble in it to minimize the ripple.
 Avoid a big splash or throwing in a handful of pebbles to make a big ripple.
 This approach is in stark contrast to the standard approach of making a major new product announcement.
 Focus on learning from a few initial prospects, not just selling to them.
 Take those lessons to heart and increase your local efforts, making successively larger ripples.
 This strategy is at odds with the desire to make a big splash in all ponds simultaneously with a major launch.
 Although the major launch approach may seem like an excellent way to quickly climb the revenue curve, it is generally disastrous.
 If the launch’s first impression to the market is positive and they respond, will you be able to support them all simultaneously?
 Few new or smaller companies can succeed with this approach except, perhaps, for bakeries where customers expect to pull a number and patiently wait until it is their turn to be served.

 When considering serving the US market, follow a proven model: the National Football League.
-Headquarter your team players in the NFL cities plus LA and minus Green Bay!
+Headquarter your team players in the NFL cities.
 There is a reason the NFL is in these cities; that is where the people and businesses are!
-Except for the states in the Plains and Rocky Mountain regions, most prospects can be reached with auto trips, which are far less expensive and provide far more flexibility that air travel.
+Except for the states in the Plains and Rocky Mountain regions, most prospects can be reached with auto trips, which are far less expensive and provide far more flexibility than air travel.
 Before considering building your own NFL city team, carefully consider the costs associated with finding, recruiting, hiring, training, and providing facilities for the remote team members.
 Also, consider the time lag between incurring all of the associated startup costs and when revenue (really cash from collections) will occur.

 - A tremendous amount of upfront and continuous work is required to support their sales activities.